MicrosoftDocs/quantum-docs/articles/install-binder-qdk.md

 Note that you are not restricted to the existing samples, as you can create new notebook or text files by first selecting **File** -> **Open...** from the Jupyter interface to open the directory view, and then hitting the **New▾** button in the top right of the page.

 > [!WARNING]
-> Files created within the pre-configured binder are not persistent and should thus only be used for exploratory purposes.
+> Files created in a Binder environment will not persist across sessions.
+Should you wish to preserve any changes or new files you created during your session, make sure to save them locally by downloading them via the Jupyter interface.

 ### Run Jupyter Notebook samples

 Binder supports both types of Q# development styles for Jupyter Notebook:

-- the *Q# notebook*, which uses the IQ# kernel to directly run code cells written in Q# (see [here](xref:microsoft.quantum.install-qdk.overview.jupyter)).
+- the *Q# notebook*, which uses the IQ# kernel to directly run code cells written in Q# (see [developing with Q# Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview.jupyter)).
-- the *Q# + Python* notebook, which contains regular Python code that calls into Q# operations from a `.qs` file (see [here](xref:microsoft.quantum.install-qdk.overview.python)).
+- the *Q# + Python* notebook, which contains regular Python code that calls into Q# operations from a `.qs` file (see [developing with Q# and Python](xref:microsoft.quantum.install-qdk.overview.python)).

 You will find that the different Jupyter samples might use either of the two styles, and are sometimes available in both, so feel free to explore what best suites your preferences.
 You can create a notebook of your own by clicking on **New▾ → Python 3** (*Q# + Python* style) or **New▾ → Q#** (*Q# notebook* style) from the directory view.